What is Brand Equity?

 Some of the well-known brands lost their brand value when they go caught in different actions that led to a negative impression on the customers.
 Goldman Sachs, which had great brand equity, lost its brand value when it was associated with the financial crisis.
 Volkswagen’s vehicle recalls got their brand equity down, and BP and Shell were impacted negatively due to the oil spills.

 BP faced an exit from the top 100 brands immediately after the Deepwater Horizon oil spill.
 It stripped BP of its brand value worth billions of dollars.
-In 2010, when the deepwater horizon rig exploded it killed 11 workers, damaged surrounding environment, wildlife, fishing, and tourism.
+In 2010, when the deepwater horizon rig exploded it killed 11 workers, damaged the surrounding environment, wildlife, fishing, and tourism.
 It went down in history as one of the biggest environmental disasters in the world.

 Volkswagen’s reputation was damaged when they had to recall as many as 11 million diesel vehicles that were fitted with faulty emissions testers.
 It was estimated that they lost US$10 billion in brand value due to this emissions scandal.